papers ·· software ·· solutions archive ·· email list ·· blog ·· related material

 These notes are based on a short course offered at the Weizmann Institute of Science in Rehovot, Israel, in November 2006.
 The notes include an introduction to impartial games, starting from the beginning; the basic misere quotient construction; a proof of the Guy–Smith–Plambeck Periodicity Theorem; and statements of some recent results and open problems in the subject.

 Alternatively, dive into the nitty-gritty.
-Here are some papers on our subject that have been already published or are available in the arXiv as preprints:
+Here are some books and papers on our subject that have been already published or are available in the arXiv as preprints:

 Abstract: We announce misere-play solutions to several previously-unsolved combinatorial games.
 The solutions are described in terms of misere quotientscommutative monoids that encode the additive structure of specific misere-play games.
 We also introduce several advances in the structure theory of misere quotients, including a connection between the combinatorial structure of normal and misere play.